latest nhpb_banner 1__compressed

 Search the Website

-Churches near you that help with rent, utility bills, free food or motels vouchers.
+Churches near you that help with rent, utility bills, food or motel vouchers.

-Find how churches offer assistance to low income families.
-They provide help with rent, free food, vouchers to pay for motel rooms, clothes, and financial assistance for paying utility bills.
-Some church locations near you also arrange for affordable health or medical care, operate homeless shelters or serve free hot meals or provide help at Christmas including free toys or meals.
-Find how to get assistance from churches near you, including Christian, Mormon, Baptist and other faiths.
+Find churches that offer assistance to low income families.
+They provide help with rent or utility bills or they give out free food, vouchers to pay for motel rooms, clothes, and other items.
+Some church locations near you also operate homeless shelters, serve free hot meals or provide help at Christmas including free toys or food baskets.
+Find how to get help from a church near you, including Christian, Mormon, Baptist and other faiths.

 The exact form of emergency help from churches near you will vary based on the location as well as available resources.
-There is help from LDS, Catholic, Mormom, and Christian churches among others.
-But they all assist with rental expenses, offer free meal programs, and providing funds for paying electric bills or housing/motels is always a priority.
-Faith based organizations also tend to help the most vulnerable, including senior citizens, the disabled, the homeless or single moms or dads.
+There is help from LDS, Catholic, Mormon, Baptist, and Christian churches among others.
+Faith based organizations also tend to help the most vulnerable, including senior citizens, the disabled, the homeless or single moms or dads, regardless of their religion, ethnicity or age.

 Get financial help from churches near you

 A number of social services are administered, depicting on the parish.
 A local church is one of the leading charities to turn to for short term financial help.
-Many struggling people turn to them for advice, counseling, referrals, and support.
-While their funding is usually very limited, the bottom line is they can usually provide some form of help.
+While their funding to help people pay for housing, electric bills or say a hotel room or car repair is usually very limited, the bottom line is they can usually provide some form of help.
 They will rarely, if ever, turn anyone away that is truly struggling.

 The national St. Vincent De Paul partnership of churches and its volunteers may be able to offer emergency assistance as well.
 There are numerous faith based groups that work with this charity.
-They help struggling families, including seniors and the disabled, with paying many types of bills and expenses.
+They help struggling families, including seniors and the disabled, with paying many types of bills.
+There are also free or low cost items from a SVDP thrift store.
 Read more on Saint Vincent de Paul financial assistance programs.

 The nation’s largest Christian church group is the Salvation Army.
-This Christian, faith based organization supports people of all religions and backgrounds.
+This Christian, faith based organization supports people of all religions, genders and backgrounds.
 The social services offered are extensive.
-They range from emergency food or funds to pay rent or light bills to free Christmas gifts.
+They range from free emergency food or hardship funds to pay rent or light bills to free Christmas gifts.
 There is also faith based substance abuse treatment services as well as supportive housing for the elderly.

-There are thousands of local centers that are part of this independent network of churches.
+• There are thousands of local Salvation Army centers that are part of this network of churches.
 Based on location, there may also be vouchers for prescription medications, free medical care from clinics, overnight shelter for the homeless and more.
-Applicants to the church include immigrants, senior citizens, or the disabled among others.
+Applicants to the church include immigrants, senior citizens, single mothers, or the disabled among others.
 Find help from the Salvation Army.

-Churches near you and ministries operate in partnership with Love INC. The organization provides social services to the working poor.
-The Clearninghouse can refer low income families to emergency financial aid programs, shelter, food, rental assistance, and more.
+Churches near you and ministries operate in partnership with Love INC, also known as Love in the Name of Christ.
+The organization provides social services to the working poor.
+The Clearninghouse at a local Love affiliate can refer low income families to emergency financial aid programs.
+There are also emergency shelters, free groceries, rental assistance, and more.
 Ministries from the church also provide basic needs such as free diapers, furniture, or seasonal Christmas celebrations.
 More on Love INC assistance programs.

 Many churches help with housing needs.
-They may have funds to contribute towards paying rent and help prevent evictions.
+They may have funds to contribute today towards paying rent and help prevent evictions.
 This is in addition to those listed above.
-Click here for listing of agencies and emergency rent assistance programs by city that may be able to give you assistance today.
+Click here for listing of agencies in your town or city, and locate emergency rent assistance programs.

-If you need money to pay for gas or car repairs, and are faced with a crisis, then your local church may be a resource.
+• A church near you will also try to help pay for gas or car repairs.
+This is for people who are faced with a crisis and have no money, then your local church may be a resource.
 Local mechanics may volunteer their time to work on an automobile to fix it, and therefore the labor may be free.
 Get details on car repairs and gasoline from churches.

 Social services are available from United Methodist Church.
 The organization is involved in fighting poverty and offering short term relief to families.
 Assistance may include hunger prevention programs such as free boxes of groceries or meals.
 UMC also provides basic needs such as school supplies, Christmas gifts or free winter jackets for children.

-Free resources and referrals provided from a church
+Free resources and referrals to housing or hardship money from a church

 Churches and benevolence ministry leaders are eager to provide care to the less fortunate, homeless and people with no money.
 This can include free food, personal hygiene stuff, clothing and more.
 Parishes also try to help tackle the root cause of poverty.
 The locations will try to provide housing or grants for satisfying most of the needs out there.
 Some churches are now even helping people pay off debt.

 A local church is also a great place to turn to for referrals to assistance for bills or housing from other organization.
-They can direct you to charities, community action agencies, state and local government programs, and more.
+They can direct you to charities, community action agencies, state as well as local government programs, and more.
 Volunteers, or the staff, may know of local food drives or be aware of charities that have money available for paying rent or energy bills.
-Churches may even have funds to help with security or utility deposits, or have information on charities that offer this.
+In general, a church in your community is a great place to learn about other local programs for the poor or struggling.

 Your local parish often partners with local non-profit and charities.
 A church may also have a center on site that allows the client the free use of a computer to search for a job or apply for benefits.
 Click here for government and other assistance programs.Churches near you that help low-income families